OWASP/www-project-dungeons-and-daemons/games/defcon-is-canceled/instructions.md

 ### Short-Sellers Win

-3 or more Core Pillars have failed, or **one of the Short-Sellers have correctly named the Dark Tangent**.
+3 or more Core Pillars have failed, or **one of the Short-Sellers has correctly named the Dark Tangent**.

-The Short-Sellers win condition triggers immediately and overrides everything else.
+The Short-Sellers' win condition triggers immediately and overrides everything else.
 If a Short-Seller stands up and names the correct player, the game ends.
 The Short-Sellers collect.
 It does not matter how well the conference was running.
 The Dark Tangent's cover was the last line of defence.

 **How the Short-Seller names the Dark Tangent:**

 The Short-Seller may declare "Cancel DEF CON".
 They name one player.
 The GM confirms whether the named player is the Dark Tangent.
 If correct, read the Short-Seller win narration.
-If wrong, the Short-Seller is exposed and will be put on the side-lines.
+If wrong, the Short-Seller is exposed and will be put on the sidelines.

 **Read aloud:**